kermitsgonnakermicide/robodog/JOURNAL.md

 ![leg](Assets/leg.png)

-At this point, I’m happy with the mechanical design — but it took way longer than expected (I’m 3 Red Bulls deep and very aware that I should’ve sketched this on paper first).
+At this point, I’m happy with the mechanical design — but it took way longer than expected (I’m 3 redbulls deep and fully aware that I should’ve sketched this on paper first, but I cannot draw).

 **Time Spent: 15hrs**